Your Credit Score

 Could you extend your current home?

-If the answer is yes, and you have the finances to do so, this could be a handy alternative.
-No need to sacrifice the location, your mortgage will stay the same and you’ll have the space you need.
+If the answer is yes and you have the savings or can afford to borrow more money to pay for it, this could be a handy alternative.
+No need to sacrifice the location and you’ll have the space you need.

 Do you need the extra space?